Mapping the fly

 Among the most important proteins in the cell’s house of cards are enzymes, which carry out the chemical reactions that make life possible.
 Where each enzyme forms a tiny room of its own in the house of the cell, its amino acid sequence, three-dimensional structure, and conformational dynamics are the framework.

 Fordyce, Herschlag, and colleagues used the HT-MEK platform to monitor the activity of more than 1,000 mutants of PafA, a highly stable prototype bacterial alkaline phosphatase whose mechanism is well-characterized, to explore how mutations within and beyond the active site affect function.
-They chose PafA because its large dynamic range for facilitating its chemical reaction, the better with which to measure even the smallest changes in the variants.
+They chose PafA because of its large dynamic range for facilitating its chemical reaction, the better with which to measure even the smallest changes in the variants.

 Highlighting the ever-shrinking technology of collecting data at scale, HT-MEK consists of a small chip with microfluidics at its core.
 It’s the size of about two 25-cent coins and has an elaborate and mostly automated system of chambers and valves.
 Across one chip, more than 670,000 enzymatic reactions could be performed on GFP-tagged versions of individual PafA variants immobilized in individual chambers.